 9. Contact Details

-To exercise all relevant rights, queries of complaints please in the first instance contact the PCC Parish Administrator at St Luke’s Church Stanmore, Mildmay Street, Winchester SO22 4BX, by email to stlukestanmore@outlook.com or by telephoning the Church Office on 01962 865240.
+To exercise all relevant rights, queries of complaints please, in the first instance, contact the PCC Parish Administrator at St Luke’s Church Stanmore, Mildmay Street, Winchester SO22 4BX, by email to stlukestanmore@outlook.com or by telephoning the Church Office on 01962 865240.

 You can contact the Information Commissioners Office on 0303 123 1113 or via email https://ico.org.uk/global/contact-us/email/ or at the Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire.
 SK9 5AF.